Pelvic Pain: Causes, Symptoms, Diagnosis & Treatment

 • Related symptoms (discharge, bleeding, gastrointestinal or urinary symptoms)

-• Cycles of sexual or menstrual behavior
+• Cycles of sexual or menstrual behaviour

 • Medical, surgical, and family history